-In 1876 a school hall was erected on the existing site and by 1898, Christ Church Grammar School was established as a choir school for boys, under the leadership of the Reverend Charles Perry.
+In 1898, Christ Church Grammar was established as a choir school for boys, under the leadership of the Reverend Charles Perry

 In 1906 Christ Church Grammar was registered under the Education Act of that year as registered school number 330.
 The school was strictly a choir school until 1920 when the first girl was enrolled - seven year old Clarice Lindsay from St Kilda.
 Christ Church became coeducational approximately fifty years prior to recent trends.
 Since then parents have sought admission for their daughters and sons, recognising the importance of a premium quality, independent education.

 Christ Church Grammar School is the only remaining Anglican parish primary school in Victoria and its student numbers have grown steadily since then, averaging 400 students each year since the 1980s.

 1898 The doors open as a primary school (for boys only) designed to cater for families.
 Traditionally established to populate a boys' choir for the church.
 The church would provide an education in return for choir duty, in essence, the very first music scholarships in Victoria and maybe Australia

 1921/1922 The first provider of coeducational education in Melbourne.
 The first girl began in 1921, but it was not until 1922 that Miss Esdaile, then head, initiated the admission of girls as an ongoing initiative